uef-machine-learning/string_dataset_generator/README.md

 # String Dataset Generator
-Python scripts for string dataset generator for clustering purpose.
+Python3 scripts for string dataset generator for clustering purpose.

 *It is important to note thatThis implementation relies heavily on Jaccard similarity method.*